PF1MIL-Pikmoons icon

 More Info

-MUSIC You may hear moon-specific music every now and again.
+MUSIC You will semi-frequently hear moon-specific music.
 The volume can be controlled and this can be disabled in the config.

 • Use a mod like LethalConfig to easily edit the config in-game.